Brian Anderson Player Props: Brewers vs. Pirates

 Brian Anderson At The Plate

-- Anderson is batting .228 with nine doubles, a triple, nine home runs and 30 walks.
+- Anderson has nine doubles, a triple, nine home runs and 31 walks while hitting .225.

-- He has hit a long ball in seven games this season (10.6%), homering in 3.4% of his trips to the dish.
+- He has hit a long ball in seven games this season (10.4%), leaving the park in 3.4% of his plate appearances.

-- Anderson has had an RBI in 21 games this season (31.8%), including eight multi-RBI outings (12.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Anderson has had at least one RBI in 31.3% of his games this season (21 of 67), with two or more RBI eight times (11.9%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 25 of 66 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.